MonsieurrD/MonsieurrD.github.io/README.md

 ### Welcome to my site!

-Recently I have started uploading/migrating my previous and current projects to Github as a better place to share and discuss.
-Feel free to contact me if you are interested in any of my projects and wish to learn more details of them :)
+Recently I have started uploading/migrating my previous and current projects to Github as a better place to share and discuss

 **About Me**

-My major interests are Financial Technology, Data Science for Finance.
+My professional interests are Financial Technology, Data Science for Finance.
 I usually program in R, Python, SQL with also frequent usage of HTML, Tableau, Alteryx, Bash, JavaScript, VBA, Spark.

+I have lived in China, UK, US and now residing in Canada.
+I love travelling, watching & collecting movies for leisure time :)

 ![Image AM](https://monsieurrd.github.io/Swiss1.jpeg)
+  _* Taken during train crossing Italy-Switzerland border, Winter 2019 *_

 ##### Recent Project: Automatic Financial Reporting System